nightscout/nightscout.github.io/docs/vendors/fly.io/migrate.md

     You MUST have a backup of your Heroku variables for maintenance purposes.

 Reveal your Heroku Nightscout app [Config Vars](/heroku/new_user/#editing-config-vars-in-heroku) and copy all variables names and values in a spreadsheet.

+!!!warning "Save this information in a safe place!"

 </br>